korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ### TLS Certificates

-!!! abstract inline end "Example"

-	The default configuration of Cobalt Strike servers is to use a specific self-signed TLS certificate (SHA-1 `6ECE5ECE4192683D2D84E25B0BA7E04F9CB7EB7C`).
-Some threat actors make the mistake of using this default certificate, which can be leveraged for identification.[^8]

 ####:octicons-arrow-right-24: Certificates served by it

 Threat actors use [TLS certificates](/artifacts/tls-certificate) to enable encrypted TLS communication between attacker-controlled servers, as well as between infected clients and attacker-controlled servers (such as for encrypting communication between malware and its C&C server).
 If a threat actor deploys multiple servers as part of the same campaign, they might use the same certificate across a subset of their fleet, or use several certificates with partially overlapping details.

+!!! abstract "Example"

+	The default configuration of Cobalt Strike servers is to use a specific self-signed TLS certificate (SHA-1 `6ECE5ECE4192683D2D84E25B0BA7E04F9CB7EB7C`).
+Some threat actors make the mistake of using this default certificate, which can be leveraged for identification.[^8]

 ---